How to Prepare and Care for Your Face When Having Laser Treatments

 Once you identify what your skin concerns and goals are, your provider will work with you to determine which laser is best for you—not only for optimal results, but based on your lifestyle and budget as well.
 Different types of skin resurfacing treatments target different problem areas using unique methods of laser frequencies, area coverage, and pulses.

 Here’s a breakdown of some of the most popular ones in the industry:

-- Ablative Fractional Carbon Dioxide (CO2) – This ablative laser method pokes tiny holes into your skin to tackle acne, scarring, age spots, wrinkles, fine lines, and uneven skin tone on the deepest level possible 3 —it not only smooths pigmentation but helps regenerate tissue that was once lost to acne.
+- Ablative Fractional Carbon Dioxide (CO2) – This ablative laser resurfacing procedure pokes tiny holes into your skin to tackle acne, scarring, age spots, wrinkles, fine lines, and uneven pigmentation on the deepest level possible 3 —it not only smooths pigmentation but helps regenerate tissue that was once lost to acne.
 Because this treatment uses ablative lasers, it requires more downtime than a non-ablative laser.
 However, you’ll need fewer treatments to see results.

 - Non-Ablative Fractional Lasers – The power of a fractional laser with a fraction of the downtime!
 Non-ablative fractional laser skin resurfacing is a technique that uses a unique laser to clear away layers of skin.
 It’s ideal for minor skin blemishes, fine lines, light scarring, and dark spots.

 - Erbium Fractional Laser Resurfacing – Erbium laser resurfacing treatment helps to remove surface-level and moderately deep lines and wrinkles.
 This particular treatment causes fewer side effects, like swelling, bruising, and skin redness.
 That means your recovery time will be much faster than other treatments, including Fractional C02 treatments.
 In fact, recovery may only take a week.4